Secondary Asbestos Exposure and Mesothelioma

 Who Is at Risk for Secondary Asbestos Exposure?

 Those at most risk for secondhand asbestos exposure are women, followed by children.
-Men dominate the workforce in industries that used and still include asbestos, putting their families at greatest risk.
+Men dominate the workforce in industries that used and still include asbestos, putting their families at the greatest risk.

 Occupations with Asbestos